RedHat-UX/red-hat-design-system/elements/rh-switch/docs/10-style.md

 ## States

-A Switch and the text label count as the same selectable object.
+A Switch and the status message cx count as the same selectable object.

 {% alert title="Helpful tip", state="info" %}
 The visual appearance of a Switch does not change unless toggled.